Energizer

-Energizer Holdings, Inc. is an American manufacturer and one of the world's largest manufacturers of batteries, headquartered in Clayton, Missouri.
-It produces batteries under the Energizer, Ray-O-Vac, Varta, and Eveready brand names and formerly owned several personal care businesses until it separated that side of the business into a new company called Edgewell Personal Care in 2015.
+Energizer Holdings, Inc. is an American electric battery manufactuer, headquartered in Clayton, Missouri.
+One of the largest makers worldwide, it produces under the Energizer, Ray-O-Vac, Varta, and Eveready brand names.
+Energizer formerly owned several personal care businesses until it separated that side of the business into a new company called Edgewell Personal Care in 2015.

-In January 2018, Energizer announced it was purchasing the global battery and lighting division from Spectrum Brands, which includes the Ray-O-Vac and Varta brands, for $2 billion in cash.
-This acquisition was finalized in January 2019 after a lengthy regulatory approval process.

 History

 The company has its foundation in the Eveready Battery Company, which in 1980 changed the name of its Eveready alkaline power cell to Energizer.
 In 1986, corporate parent Union Carbide sold Eveready Battery to Ralston Purina.
 In 2000, Ralston spun off Eveready, and the company was listed on the New York Stock Exchange as "Energizer Holdings, Inc.".
 The NYSE ticker symbol for Energizer Holdings Inc. is "ENR".

 In 2003 under the leadership of then chief executive officer J. Patrick Mulcahy, Energizer Holdings started expanding into the personal care product sector by buying personal care and razor brand Schick and razor brand Wilkinson Sword from Pfizer.

 In 2005, after Hurricane Katrina, Energizer worked with the Red Cross to donate flashlights, batteries, razors, and funds to help Hurricane Katrina relief workers and victims.
 On November 3, 2005, Energizer Holdings Inc. said that higher sales of its Schick razors and blades partially offset lower sales of its batteries in North America.
 On a constant-currency basis, sales at Energizer rose 4 percent in its fourth quarter.

 In October 2007, the company acquired Playtex Products, Inc. for $1.9 billion.
 The purchase included sunscreen brand Hawaiian Tropic, which Playtex had bought a few months earlier, and Sun Pharmaceuticals Corp., which manufactures the Banana Boat sunscreen products.

 In 2009, Energizer acquired Edge and Skintimate shaving gels from S.C.
 Johnson & Son.

 In 2010, the company released a new "Energizer Advanced Lithium" line as their top-performing product series.

 The company has licensed the Energizer name to Avenir Telecom, which has sold mobile phones and accessories under the Energizer brand name since the 2010s.

 In October 2010, Energizer announced it was the winning bidder for the privately held American Safety Razor in a bankruptcy court auction.

 On October 19, 2012, Energizer Holdings said it was withdrawing 23 varieties of its Banana Boat brand of UltraMist spray-on sunscreen lotion from stores due to the risk of it igniting when exposed to fire.

 On July 31, 2013, Energizer bought the Stayfree, Carefree, and o.b. brands from Johnson & Johnson for $185 million.
 The purchase was only for the brands in North America – Johnson & Johnson continues to own the brands in all other regions of the world.